open-resources/dash_curriculum/tutorial/part5/chapter15.md

 ```

 ````
-If we then examine the page registry into the terminal, we will see the following (for each page of the App; we've just included the output for a couple of pages):
+If we then examine the page registry into the terminal, we will see the following output (for each page of the App; we've just included a couple of pages in the screenshot):

 ![printregistry](ch15_files/print_registry.png)

-As we can see, the registry stores a lot of information for each page, let's focus on some of them (for the full list, check (here)[https://dash.plotly.com/urls#dash.register_page()]):
+As we can see, the registry stores a lot of information for each page, let's focus on some properties (for the full list, check (here)[https://dash.plotly.com/urls#dash.register_page()]):
 - `path`: is the URL of the page.
 We can see that the homepage has url '/'.
 - `name`: name of the page URL.
 If null, the app filename will be used.
 - `order`: the order of the pages in our App.
-The page with path '/' will receive order 0, then the pages are sorted alphabetically
+The page with path '/' will receive order 0, then the remaining pages are sorted alphabetically.
+This is why, if we look at our App, we can see that the pages are sorted alphabetically (after Home) in the navbar.
 - `title`: name of the page.
 This will appear into the browser title.
 If null, the app filename will be used.
-- `description` and `image`: are extra properties that, if specified, allow to add meta description information to our App URL when it is shared. `image` should contain the image filename located into the assets folder.
+- `description` and `image` are extra properties that, if specified, allow to add meta information to our App URL when shared. `image` should contain the image filename located into the assets folder.
-The registry also contain the full `layout` of each page.
+- the registry also contain the full `layout` of each page.
 We've disabled the print out of this property by calling the function in this way: `print_registry(exclude="layout")`

+When we register each page of our app with the `dash.register_page()` function, we can define the above properties and improve our App.
+Let's see some examples in the following sections.

 ## Content:
 - Show and describe the following App as the baseline